 31. Complaints not dealt with by National Board under Health Practitioner Regulation National Law (Western Australia)

-If a complaint, or an element of a complaint, relates to a registered provider and the complaint, or the element of the complaint, is not to be dealt with under the Health Practitioner Regulation National Law (Western Australia) section 150 by the National Board established for the provider’s health profession, the Director may deal with the complaint, or the element of the complaint, under this Part.
+If a complaint, or an element of a complaint, relates to a registered provider and the complaint, or the element of the complaint, is not to be dealt with under the Health Practitioner Regulation National Law (Western Australia) section 150 by the National Board established for the provider’s health profession, the Director may deal with the complaint, or the element of the complaint, under this Act.

 [Section 31 inserted: No. 35 of 2010 s.
-81.]
+81; amended: No. 35 of 2022 s.
+13.]

 32A.
 Notice that complaint being dealt with by National Board

-If a complaint, or an element of a complaint, is being dealt with by a National Board under the Health Practitioner Regulation National Law (Western Australia) section 150, the Director must within 28 days of the Board beginning to so deal with it notify the user that the Board is dealing with it.
+If a complaint, or an element of a complaint, is being dealt with by a National Board under the Health Practitioner Regulation National Law (Western Australia) section 150, the Director must within 28 days of the Board beginning to so deal with it notify the user or the person who complained to the Director that the Board is dealing with it.

 [Section 32A inserted: No. 35 of 2010 s.
-81.]
+81; amended: No. 35 of 2022 s.
+14.]

 32. Referral to other bodies